 For sample menu and reservations: www.michaeldeane.co.uk/love-fish

 Best for the Botanic Gardens

 A good choice after visiting Belfast’s Botanic Gardens, Molly’s Yard is a popular restaurant housed in converted Victorian stables near the city’s university.
-With a menu full of local produce, for example Lough Neagh mallard duck or Belfast Hills kid goat shoulder, hearty dishes are the order of the day, though a dedicated vegetarian menu is available too.
+With a menu full of local produce, for example Lough Neagh mallard duck or Belfast Hills kid goat shoulder, hearty dishes are the order of the day, though dedicated vegetarian and vegan menus are available too.
 The on-site microbrewery will also appeal to beer lovers.

 Address: 1 College Green Mews, Belfast BT7 1LW